 The fear of the Lord is the spiritual equivalent of honoring one's father and mother.
 It is only with the proper fear of the Lord that we are able to learn to obey Him.
 Is that not true?
 If we do not respect God, if we do not have any reverence for Him, if we do not have that fear that disobeying Him is going to bring consequences, what are we going to do?
 We are not going to do what He says!

-Now the same thing happens in a physical sense with children and their parents.
+The same thing happens in a physical sense with children and their parents.

 If a child is taught to respect his parents, given a very easily followed set of instructions because they are clear, and they are consistently followed up with punishments by the parents, then the child, when he is tempted by something that would be against those standards, will say, "No!
-My mommy or daddy will not allow me to do that!"
+My mommy or daddy won't allow me to do that!"

 It is the same thing.
 It is the fear of the Lord, the fear of the parent.
 It is very necessary for the child to be taught this at a very early age.